rasheedfarooqui11/Transaction-Fraud-Risk/README.md

 | PR-AUC | 0.5502 | 0.5179 |
 | ROC-AUC | 0.8931 | 0.8979 |

-A 6% PR-AUC drop on an out-of-time split.
-The model was fit on earlier data and evaluated on later data it never saw, so some degradation is expected — a test score matching cv exactly would be more suspicious than this.
-ROC-AUC barely moved, which is the same blind spot showing up again.

 Test PR-AUC 0.5179 against a test base rate of 0.0344 is roughly **15x random**.

 ---